-Managing our budget and learning to live on less helped us to pay off a considerable amount of (my) consumer debt, and now that it’s gone, we’re attacking the mortgage.
-Our mortgage is not due to finish until 2031, but we would love to have it paid off by the end of 2015, sixteen years early!
+Managing my budget and learning to live on less helped me to pay off a considerable amount of consumer debt.
+Now that it's gone my husband and I are attacking the mortgage.
+Our mortgage is not due to finish until 2031, but we would love to have it paid off by the end of 2017, fourteen years early!

-To help us do that we limit our household expenditure to less than 50% of our net income.
+To help us do that we (try to) limit our household expenditure to less than 50% of our net income.

 ACCOUNT SET UP: